nipatiitti/nipatiitti.com/README.md

 I'm not an UI/UX designer but I did try my best to make it look pretty.

+---

+Small things I'm proud of in this project:

+-   All the Menu animations are 0 repaint animations (-> they don't trigger any repaints -> Butter smooth 60fps)

+---

 ## Features

 -   React 16